arnicamadera/MO-IT101-Group-13/README.md

 The MotorPH Payroll System was developed collaboratively by the following team members.
 Each member had assigned responsibilities during the development process.

 ## Arnica Madera
-    Designed the overall flow and structure of the system Integrated all modules to ensure overall code coherence Implemented key Java modules for reading attendance records and handling the program flow Added single-line comments for clarity throughout the code
+    Implemented the system flow into working code Integrated all modules to ensure overall code coherence Implemented key Java modules for reading attendance records and handling the program flow Added single-line comments for clarity throughout the code